Ductless Heat Pumps

 Pros of a Ductless System

-A major advantage to a ductless system is that it works wonders as a retro-fit (add-on) to non-ducted systems.
+A major advantage to ductless air conditioning systems is that it works wonders as a retro-fit (add-on) to non-ducted systems.

 When installing, you do not incur the cost of ductwork installation.